 The Widener Center for Social Work Education supports field learning through an integrated field model.
 The integrated model of the field program is designed to join the student's practice class learning with the field experience, providing students the opportunity to merge acquired course knowledge with agency clients "in vivo".
 This integrated model is accomplished through several means.
 The practice classes and the field placements are concurrent.
-During the first year of field, students take a three-hour practice class each week for the full year (SW 505 and SW 506) at the same time they are in the sixteen-hour per week field placement (SW 550 and SW 551).
-During the second year of field, students similarly are furthering clinical learning in a full practice sequence (SW 630 and SW 639) while concurrently in the field (SW 657 and SW 658).
+During the first year of field, students take a three-hour practice class each week for the full year (SW 505 and SW 506) at the same time they are in the sixteen-hour per week field placement (SW552 and SW 553).
+During this first year field experience, students participate in a one credit seminar that meets every other week for 90 minutes.
+During the second year of field, students similarly are furthering clinical learning in a full practice sequence (SW 630 and SW 639) while concurrently in the field (SW 637/638).
+The field seminar is embedded in the practice class for the specialization field year.
+The field seminars provide students with the opportunity to develop their skills of self-reflection while integrating their learning.

 The Widener Center for Social Work Education recognizes the importance of the role of the faculty field liaison as the student's link between the MSW program and the field placement agency.
-As part of the program's commitment to field education through the integration of practice and field, the student's practice teacher (SW505 and SW506, SW630 and SW639) also serves as the student's field liaison throughout the field year.
+As part of the program's commitment to field education through the integration of practice and field, the student's seminar teacher (SW550 and SW551, SW637/638) also serves as the student's field liaison throughout the field year.
 The integrated model of field instruction assures that the person visiting the agency knows the student and the curriculum as well as the specifics of the field placement.
 In short, the faculty liaison supports the agency field instructor and the student, reiterates the field placement expectations to the field instructor, and helps with planning and implementation so that the curriculum can be well integrated into practice.

-The first year field placement:
+The generalist/ first year field placement: